dron0gus/artery/README.md

 Simple shell is executed on both ACM ports.
 Few commands are available.
 Including RT and OSLIB tests.
 Type 'help' to see some tips.

+Known issues:

+- USB device is not recognized when connected through **some** HUBs.

 ## OpenOCD with Artery support

 See openocd for OpenOCD with Artery chip support.